protocol

 gTolerance

-standard initialization of the non-bonded repel potential.
-The XPLOR
+standard initialization of the XPLOR VDW term, configured to use the

 is the largest vdw radius.